dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 # 1. Initiate System

-This chapter will handle implementing `initiate_system`, that spawn game and squares that contain pieces
+This chapter will address implementing `initiate_system`, which spawns the game and squares containing pieces.

 ## What is initiate_system?

-To play chess, you need to start the game, and then spawn pieces. `initiate_system` will spawn the game entity and then spawn every piece in the right position.
-You need to make sure the game status is the correct piece type and the right piece color is in the right position on the board.
+To play chess, you need to start the game and spawn the pieces. `initiate_system` will spawn the game entity and then place each piece in its proper position.
+Ensure the game status matches the correct piece type, and the right piece color is in its designated position on the board.

 <p align="center">
 <img src="../../images/board.png" alt="image" width="300" height="auto">